Concordium/concordium-node-sdk-js/README.md

 # Concordium dApp Libraries

-A collection of libraries for making it easy for dApp developers to create robust dApps that do interesting things on the Concordium blockchain.
+A collection of TypeScript libraries for making it easy for dApp developers to create robust dApps that do interesting things on the Concordium blockchain.

 They allow the developer to focus on their core application without having to worry about the low level details of